Learning at Home

-Don’t worry if you choose to or accidently end up deviating from the work and ideas sent.
-Also don’t worry if it is too much work.
+- Don’t worry if it is too much work.
 We will try to set a balance for the majority of children but inevitably other events will occur during family life.
-If you genuinely feel over a period of days there is not enough for your child then please do get in touch with their class teacher who will review the situation.
+If you genuinely feel over a period of days there is not enough for your child then please do get in touch with their class teacher who will review the situation

 Let Their Imaginations Run

 Children are often far more creative and imaginative than adults.
 Deviating from work sent and supporting and encouraging children to pursue their passions and interests has enormous learning value and potential.

 If your child is inspired by butterflies and wishes to spend a whole day counting butterfly’s, drawing and painting them, writing poems about them and dancing around the garden like a butterfly then go for it – and don’t forget to send us a picture of the dancing – especially if the grown-ups are joining in!

 Children including those who are currently self-isolating will receive a pack with some work as well as some books in which they can complete their work.
 For the majority this will be at least one book with lined paper and one book with squared paper.
 This may vary for children in Early Years where a book with plain pages may be more suitable.

 Our aim is that most of their work can be done in their books.
 However please don’t worry if your child ends up making a file or folder or prefers to type their work as all these options are fine.

 In order to help parents review and prepare for helping their children with ideas, suggestions and work sent we will send an email by 6.00pm each day with the suggestions, ideas and work for the following day.